-No. 1 MSU struggles to beat Oklahoma 87-76Michigan State's Branden Dawson (22) shoots over Oklahoma's Cameron Clark (21) and Jordan Woodard (10) during the first half of the championship game in the Coaches vs. Cancer NCAA college basketball game on Saturday, Nov.
+No. 1 MSU struggles to beat Oklahoma 87-76Michigan State head coach Tom Izzo, left, talks to Gary Harris (14) during the first half of the championship game against the Oklahoma in the Coaches vs. Cancer NCAA college basketball game on Saturday, Nov.
 23, 2013, in New York.
 (AP Photo/Frank Franklin II)

 NEW YORK (AP) -- Keith Appling spent some time on the bench in foul trouble.
 Fellow guard Gary Harris was forced to sit for a while because of leg cramps.
 Center Adreian Payne was having an off night.